prometheus/docs/content/blog/2016-09-07-interview-with-shuttlecloud.md

 author_name: Brian Brazil
 ---

-*Continuing our series of interviews with users of Prometheus, ShuttleCloud talks about how they began using Promethus.
+*Continuing our series of interviews with users of Prometheus, ShuttleCloud talks about how they began using Prometheus.
 Ignacio from ShuttleCloud also explained how [Prometheus Is Good for Your Small Startup](https://www.youtube.com/watch?v=gMHa4Yh8avk) at PromCon 2016.*

 ## What does ShuttleCloud do?